Corydon in Harrison County, Indiana — The American Midwest (Great Lakes)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Indiana Historical Bureau Markers series list.
 A significant historical year for this entry is 1863.

 Location.
 38° 12′ N, 86° 7.817′ W. Marker is in Corydon, Indiana, in Harrison County.
-Marker is on Old Indiana 135 south of West Heidelberg Road NW, on the left when traveling south.
+It is on Old Indiana 135 south of West Heidelberg Road NW, on the left when traveling south.
 Touch for map.
 Marker is in this post office area: Corydon IN 47112, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-General John Morgan (a few steps from this marker); Battle of Corydon (within shouting distance of this marker); Morgan's Confederate Dead (within shouting distance of this marker); The Site of The Battle of Corydon (about 300 feet away, measured in a direct line); Arville L. Funk (about 300 feet away); Mooring Post and Anchor Chain (about 300 feet away); Harrison County (Indiana) Fair (approx. half a mile away); A Fair to Remember (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: General John Morgan (a few steps from this marker); Battle of Corydon (within shouting distance of this marker); Morgan's Confederate Dead (within shouting distance of this marker); The Site of The Battle of Corydon (about 300 feet away, measured in a direct line); Arville L. Funk (about 300 feet away); Mooring Post and Anchor Chain (about 300 feet away); Harrison County (Indiana) Fair (approx. half a mile away); A Fair to Remember (approx. half a mile away).
 Touch for a list and map of all markers in Corydon.

 Also see . . .